-is based on the so-called Italian "traditional model".
-The subsidiaries is structured consistently with their subsidiaries of the Group operate under the direction and coordination of the parent company Veronesi local legislation.
+The Corporate Governance model adopted by the Group is based on the so-called Italian "traditional model".
+The subsidiaries of the Group operate under the direction and coordination of the parent company Veronesi

-The Corporate Governance model adopted by the Group Holding S.p.A.
-The governance of the main Italian operational reality and, in foreign companies, refers to
+Holding S.p.A.
+The governance of the main Italian subsidiaries is structured consistently with their operational reality and, in foreign companies, refers to local legislation.